Maxim-Karpov/lrRNAseq-GAST/Docs/visual_examples.md

 ![Screenshot](./images/472C1_cov25_wORFs_wSynteny_wSpacing_wSplicing_normal_100batch.png)

-## Word_size 4, e-value 1, megablast, high permissiveness for alignment for finding short exons:
+## Word_size 4, e-value 1, high permissiveness for alignment for finding short exons:

 High permissiveness has the benefit of detecting short and variable exons, such as the exons 1 and 2 of wMT2 on the Lr6F14 BAC.
 The trouble is that high permissiveness causes many unspecific alignments, which reflect themselves in large transcript regions with many alignments that are outside of the largest ORF (red alignments).